Async execution

-It is possible to invoke a function through its HTTPS Endpoint without having to wait for a response.
-To do this, simply add the "**?\_blocking=false**" parameter to the URL:
+You can invoke a function through its HTTPS endpoint without waiting for a response.
+To do this, add the `?_blocking=false` parameter to the URL:

 {% tabs %}